dar3k93/AndroidSecurity/Android_BroadcastReceivers.md

 ### Get list of exported BroadcastReceivers, you can use drozer script.

 ### BroadcastReceivers:
-Component runs in the background without UI.
-For example Music playing service.
+- Component: runs in the background without UI.
+- Intent: allows to interact with other android components
+- Exported: service can be accessed by other application or root

 #### Identify BroadcastReceiver is exported
 - Use **APKTOOL -d file.apk**